-At this stage you have probably received your survey but you might have discovered that there are a few more issues than you had previously anticipated.
+At this stage, you have probably received your survey but you might have discovered that there are a few more issues than you had previously anticipated.
 First things first, don’t worry.
 The following options are some things you might want to consider now that you have this information.
 In other words, step back and review the situation.

 – The survey may list current and potential structural deficiencies in the property.
 The most common are: damp, window rot, subsidence, Japanese knotweed, asbestos and roofing issues.

 – Your surveyor: Any good surveyor will gladly help you with the following steps recommended to take after receiving a negative survey.
-Your surveyor will likely help you with the costing of the repairs and contacts of people who can help with the reparations.
+Your surveyor will likely help you with the cost of the repairs and contacts of people who can help with the reparations.

 – Your conveyancer: Similar to the estate agent, they should give you another opinion and further strengthen your knowledge on the matter.